IMS-Bio2Core-Facility/polya_liftover/config/README.md

 Path to the "lift sheet" - the PolyA-DB outputs.
 This defaults to `config/lift.yaml`.

-### get_whitelist
+### get_cellranger

 - url: str, required.
-Url to retrieve cell barcode whitelist for STAR.
+Url to retrive the CellRanger binary.

 ### get_gtf